-Orchids should only be watered when the potting medium has be allowed to dry slightly.
+Orchids should only be watered when the potting medium has been allowed to dry slightly.
 Typically this means orchids should only be watered every 7 days.

-If you are watering your orchid more often then 7 days and the potting medium is always damp, then you are overwatering your orchid.
+If you are watering your orchid more often than 7 days and the potting medium is always damp, then you are overwatering your orchid.

 It is important to highlight that overwatering alone may not be the only cause of the orchid dying.